peterjmarko/llm-narrative-framework/README.md

     - The `analysis_inputs` directory inside *each* `run_*` subdirectory.
     - All `*.txt.corrupted` files inside *each* `run_*` subdirectory.

 4.  **Final Reprocess:** This will regenerate the summary CSV files, logs, and all analysis artifacts using the modern, rebuilt reports.
+You can also add notes during this step.
     ```bash
-    python src/replication_manager.py --reprocess "<path_to_old_experiment_dir>"
+    python src/replication_manager.py --reprocess "<path_to_old_experiment_dir>" --notes "Migrated to new format"
     ```

 **B. Automated Scripts**

-Scripts are provided to automate all four steps for Windows environments.
-Choose the one that matches your preferred terminal.
+Scripts are provided to automate all four steps for Windows environments (`migrate_old_experiment.ps1` and `.bat`).

--   **Using PowerShell (Recommended for Windows 10/11):**
-    The PowerShell script offers more robust error handling and detailed output.
-    ```powershell
-    # If script execution is restricted, you can bypass the policy for this single command:
-    PowerShell.exe -ExecutionPolicy Bypass -File .\migrate_old_experiment.ps1 "<path_to_old_experiment_dir>"

-    # Or, if your execution policy allows it, run directly:
-    .\migrate_old_experiment.ps1 "<path_to_old_experiment_dir>"
-    ```

--   **Using Command Prompt (Legacy):**
-    ```batch
-    migrate_old_experiment.bat "<path_to_old_experiment_dir>"
-    ```

-After the chosen script completes, the data in the target directory will be fully migrated and compatible with the latest version of the toolkit.

 ---

 ## Maintenance and Utility Scripts

-The project includes several scripts for maintenance, diagnostics, and handling historical data.

 *   **`replication_manager.py`**:
     *   The main batch runner for managing multiple replications.
 Can be invoked in a reprocessing mode (`--reprocess`) to fix or update the analysis for existing runs without re-running expensive LLM sessions.
+Can also add/override run notes (`--notes`).
     *   Usage: `python src/replication_manager.py path/to/experiment --reprocess --depth 1`

 *   **`rebuild_reports.py`**: